Skip to main content

 • uiSchema - This can be used to access current uiSchema.

-• triggerInfo - Use this to access information about the trigger of code execution. triggerInfo will always contain triggerType (onSelection or onLoadItems), and valueSelected will only be present when triggerType is onSelection, which indicates the value selected by the user.
+• triggerInfo - Use this to access information about the trigger of code execution. triggerInfo will always contain triggerType (onSelection or onLoadItems). valueSelected is only present when triggerType is onSelection, and indicates the value selected by the user.
+It will be absent (undefined) when triggerType is onLoadItems.

 {